-This post considers the very important question of whether to choose fresh, artificial or dried/preserved flowers for your wedding or a combination of them.
+This post considers the fundamental question of choosing fresh, artificial, dried/preserved flowers for your wedding or a combination.

 1. Fresh Flowers